 By not waiting until distributions are required, more IRA funds are available during the IRA’s prime withdrawal years (between ages 59½ and 72).
 During this period, RMDs are not yet required and distributions are not subject to early distribution penalties.

 Removes tax acceleration concern

-insurance, you remove the concern over tax acceleration resulting from elimination of the stretch IRA for most people, which now requires a maximum payout over 10 years.
-In addition, life insurance may provide more benefits to heirs if the RMDs or
+With life insurance, you remove the concern over tax acceleration resulting from elimination of the stretch IRA for most people, which now requires a maximum payout over 10 years.
+In addition, life insurance may provide more advantages to heirs if the

 Another plus to this strategy is that if used in combination with trusts, you can help ensure insurance proceeds are distributed according to your wishes.